swaminathanj/DSA/BST.md

 ## 5. Defining level-order traversal

 Level order traversal visits the nodes in a top-to-bottom, left-to-right manner.
 Owing to its unconventional way of traversing the tree, recursion does not suit well.
 To achieve, level order traversal, a queue is necessary.
+We make use of **ArrayDeque** from Java Collections library.

 ``` java
 // BSTNode.java -- no changes, remains same as before